troyraen/DM-in-Stars/_Paper/figures/main.md

 ## Create `history_pruned.data` files
 <!-- fs -->

+If you are generating new `history_pruned.data` files, fix the duplicate model numbers issue first (see below for fix after files have been generated).

 Prune `history.data` files according to `data_proc.prune_hist()`

 To use the pruned files in future code, set `usepruned=True` at the top of each file